CrvptiK/OBSCURITY/README.md

 ![TitleScreen OBSCURITY](https://github.com/CrvptiK/OBSCURITY/blob/main/assets/images/TitleScreenFull.JPEG)

 <br/>
 This is part of my Tech and Media Art final assignment.
-You can find most content found in the pdf on here as well, plus the demo code, and the progress documentation.
-You can also take a closer look at my used graphics and unused assets here.
+Most things you can find here are also found in the pdf.
+Additional content includes documentation and assets, as well as the rough (very rough) code, that exists for the demo (It ain't much).

 <br/>
 <br/>